tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/between estimator.md

 The **Between estimator** is a method used to estimate the relationship between variables by taking averages across time for each entity.
 It uses only the *between-group variation* in the data by averaging out the time component of panel data.
 With, this, the panel data effectively turns into a pooled cross-sectional data set.
 Consequently, important information about how variables change over time is ignored.

+{{% tip %}}
+**Practical application of between estimator**
+The Between estimator is considerd more of a technical concept than a model to use in practice.
+Think of it as a step between the Fixed Effects and Random Effects model.
+{{% /tip %}}

 ## Estimation of the Between estimator
 The Between estimator is obtained by regressing the averaged variables on each other using OLS regression.